 Swvl classifies the drivers that use its platform as independent contractors or as employees of third parties in certain of the jurisdictions in which Swvl currently operates.
 However, in certain of the jurisdictions that Swvl operates, such classifications are based on an interpretation of applicable law, and Swvl's interpretation may be subject to challenge.
-In particular, in Egypt, as the Egyptian Ridesharing Laws do not require drivers to be classified as employees, any challenge to Swvl's determination that drivers are not employees would need to be based on principles of Egyptian labor laws.
+In particular, in Egypt, as the Egyptian Ridesharing Laws (as defined below) do not require drivers to be classified as employees, any challenge to Swvl's determination that drivers are not employees would need to be based on principles of Egyptian labor laws.
 Under such laws, a person is classified as an employee if he or she works in exchange for a salary for an employer and under the employer's control and supervision.
 Thus, in assessing whether drivers should be classified as employees in Egypt, Swvl considers, among other things, the level of direct administration and supervision it has over drivers using its platform.

-While Swvl believes its classification of drivers as independent contractors in each of the jurisdictions it operates currently which is Egypt and the Kingdom of Saudi Arabia, is correct, Swvl may in the future be subject to proceedings relating to the classification of drivers using its platform as laws and regulations governing the ridesharing industry, labor and employment develop further (or if interpretations of existing laws and regulations change) and as Swvl expands its business operations in new jurisdictions.
+While Swvl believes its classification of drivers as independent contractors in each of the jurisdictions it operates currently (Egypt and the Kingdom of Saudi Arabia) is correct, Swvl may in the future be subject to proceedings relating to the classification of drivers using its platform as laws and regulations governing the ridesharing industry, labor and employment develop further (or if interpretations of existing laws and regulations change) and as Swvl expands its business operations in new jurisdictions.
 Swvl may incur substantial expenses in defending such proceedings.
 If Swvl is not successful in defending such proceedings, it may be required to pay significant damages to drivers or incur other fines, penalties or sanctions.
-In addition, if, as a result of legislation or judicial decisions in jurisdictions, Swvl may incur significant additional expenses for compensating drivers or making payments on their behalf, including expenses associated with the application of, as applicable, wage and hour laws (including minimum wage, overtime, and meal and rest period requirements), employee benefits, social security contributions, taxes (direct and indirect), and potential penalties.
+In addition, if, as a result of legislation or judicial decisions in jurisdictions where the employee-contractor distinction is applicable, Swvl is required to classify drivers as employees in such jurisdictions, Swvl may incur significant additional expenses for compensating drivers or making payments on their behalf, including expenses associated with the application of, as applicable, wage and hour laws (including minimum wage, overtime, and meal and rest period requirements), employee benefits, social security contributions, taxes (direct and indirect), and potential penalties.
 In such event, Swvl may be required to increase its pricing to offset these additional expenses or to discontinue lower-margin offerings or routes, abandon its efforts to expand into new markets or forego other expenditures, such as marketing or hiring key personnel.
 As a result, Swvl's ability to attract new riders and to retain existing riders could be adversely affected and utilization of Swvl's platform may decrease.
 Any of the foregoing risks would have an adverse effect on Swvl's business, financial condition and operating results.

-Swvl could be subject to claims from riders, drivers or third parties that are harmed whether or not Swvl's platform is in use, which could adversely affect Swvl's brand, business, financial condition and operating results.
+Swyl could be subject to claims from riders, drivers or third parties that are harmed whether or not Swyl's platform is in use, which could adversely affect Swyl's brand, business, financial condition and operating results.